 – Mechanical response, i.e. the degree of distortion.

 Source: Rajendra Shah, General Manager – New Age Products, Century Ply

 Two available tests for HPL cladding materials:

-The new concepts, materials and ways that have emerged in the millennial world tends to put aesthetics above safety quite a many times but fails to realise that aesthetic will follow the lead of safety in the long run.
-A properly tested, installed and maintained cladding can not only provide shelter from external factors, but can also be the reason that the fire never spread to the entire structure and was uprooted at its cause itself.
-Therefore, the cladding material should not facilitate catching fire at the surface and in worst case scenarios, when it does, it should phase away from the building to prevent fire from spreading to the vicinity thus, successfully preventing a disaster.
+The new concepts, materials and ways that have emerged in the millennial world tend to put aesthetics above safety quite many times but fail to realise that aesthetics will follow the lead of safety in the long run.
+A properly tested, installed and maintained cladding can not only provide shelter from external factors but can also be the reason that the fire never spread to the entire structure and was uprooted at its cause itself.
+Therefore, the cladding material should not facilitate catching fire at the surface and in worst-case scenarios, when it does, it should phase away from the building to prevent fire from spreading to the vicinity thus, successfully preventing a disaster.

 To decrease the risk of spread of fire through building facades, two options of passive fire protection could be considered, points outKanwar – by using flame retardant treatments to improve the reaction to fire performance of the cladding material in the entire design and geometry of the façade; and by using construction elements capable to avoid the contact between the fire plume and the combustible cladding.

 The first axis of the so-called passive fire protection consists of slowing down the development of a fire and its rapid spread by using construction materials with low flammability and combustibility, explains Rajendra Shah.
 This measure is related to the reaction to fire of materials such as wall, floor, ceiling and facade claddings as well as materials that are in the vicinity of the exposed surface.